-Here at Dungeon Solvers, I pride myself with selecting the most interesting creatures in D&D 5e to analyze every other Monday.
+Here at Dungeon Solvers, I pride myself on selecting the most interesting creatures in D&D 5e to analyze every other Monday.
 That’s why today I’m bringing you the giant skeleton.
 You know what a skeleton is, right?
-Well this one is bigger.
+Well, this one is bigger.

 It’s also a solid choice replacement for regular skeletons, zombies, and other weaker undead for a high-level undead adventure.
 It’s a creature with a lot of scalability which is always appreciated.

 So let’s trudge through the Tomb of Horrors from Tales from the Yawning Portal and face this enormous undead monstrosity head-on!

 The giant skeleton is sorely lacking in the lore department, but honestly what more is there to say about it?
 It’s not a super unique creature, it’s just a skeleton of a giant.

 With that being said, a giant skeleton is understandably both towering in size and extremely strong.
 This makes sense just from its biology.
 It’s a skeleton of a hulking, strong creature.

 However, a giant skeleton is a bit different from an average undead in that they are imbued by whatever necromancy has brought it back from the dead.
 They have enhanced abilities and magical protections that most undead minions don’t have the honor of receiving.

 You can find the giant skeleton’s statblock on page 236 of Tales from the Yawning Portal.